aadityabhatia/quarto-reveal-template/README.md

 2. [Install Quarto](https://quarto.org/docs/get-started/) on your local machine.

+3. Update `_quarto.yml` and `_brand.yml` files with your own information.
+At the minimum, change the site URL.
+You can also create a file named `CNAME` in the root directory to use your custom domain.

-3. Run locally once to manually create a new branch and publish to it- `quarto publish gh-pages`
+4. Run locally once to manually create a new branch and publish to it- `quarto publish gh-pages`

-4. Push changes to your forked repository on GitHub.
+5. Push changes to your forked repository on GitHub.
 GitHub Pages will automatically build and deploy the website.
+Note that the branch `gh-pages` must exist for this build action to succeed.

-5. Optionally, setup a custom domain for your website from Repository Settings -> Pages -> Custom domain.
+6. Optionally, setup a custom domain for your website from Repository Settings -> Pages -> Custom domain.